Personal stories

 Navigating the new unknown

 I couldn’t go back doing what I used to do.
-I would frown upon the thought of helping to build someone else’ dreams, which did not belong to me.
+I would frown upon the thought of helping to build someone else’s dreams, which did not belong to me.
 I refused to do things for the sake of doing them, I was looking for a meaning.
 I wanted to follow my own dreams.
 I wanted to answer my own call – go out and create from the depths of my own soul, something of meaning and purpose.
 I had to re-learn new language and skills but most importantly it was all about finding my new true identity.
 ‘I am’ – the two little words that mean so much!

 I love the concept of alchemy.
 I do believe that life’s gems can truly be discovered only when digging deep in the dirt.
 It’s only then that we have the eyes focused on to see them, a heart widely open to accept them and hands ready to nurture them.
 I consider finding my true ‘me’ as one of the most precious gems, which I could only see though the challenges that life heaped on me.
 It’s only when I was pushed and bent and beaten that I knew how agile and capable of living my own life I was.
 Maybe that’s one of the reasons why most of us cancer survivors grow to love our wounds, cherish our scars and see the gold in the mud.